The Importance of Food Hygiene & Safety Training

 One of the major ways in which bad bacteria spreads within kitchens is through spillages and cross contamination.
 When you’re working under pressure and there are many people in the kitchen, spills are inevitable.
 Being able to respond swiftly and effectively to these situations can minimise not only accidents in the kitchen but also how to stop cross contamination.
 This training course covers the importance of preparing food that is safe from

-In addition to bad bacteria, contamination, and effective hygiene, EduCare’s four module course covers how to recognise high-risk foods, deal with food allergies, the importance of storage, and HACCP & the law.
+In addition to bad bacteria, contamination, and effective hygiene, EduCare’s four module course, Food Hygiene & Safety, covers how to recognise high-risk foods, deal with food allergies, the importance of storage, and HACCP & the law.

 Return to news